robbelouwet/masterthesis-forkskinny/weekly_reports/week6.md

 having to load the state after evey single SIMD instruction, but after debugging the register, I concluded the SIMD values never leave the SIMD register after an instruction.

 ## Wednesday

-1) look into a simple example of what bit slicing is
-2) try to use romulus skinny-128-384 and construct forkskinny-128-384
-   1) How to extend the LSFR to 7 bits at the AddConstants step?
-   2) after this works, maybe look at how to extend implementation to forkskinny-64-128?
+Look into a simple example of what bit slicing is, and looked at comparing a single round in forkskinny and skinny+, but stopped.
+Came up with an idea to bit-slice the tweakey in order to perform the same LSFR on all cells in parallel, trying this out (on paper first).

+## Thursday

 ### What was on my mind